Embrace the Slow Burn: The Art of Heating a Wood-Fired Hot Tub

 Surrounded by towering trees and the soft glow of twilight, you feel a sense of tranquility—a moment of stillness amidst the world's chaos.
 The steam rises from the water, shrouding you in a veil of warmth and comfort.
 As you gaze up at the star-studded sky above, a sense of serenity arrives, grounding you in the calmness of the natural world.

-Heating a wood-fired hot tub is not just a task but an experience.
+Heating a wood-fired hot tub offers an authentic, connected experience with nature.
 The chopping of the wood, the warmth of the fire, the scent of cedar, the sounds of nature, and the sight of steam rising—all combine to create moments of relaxation that linger long after the fire has burned out.
 In your tranquil oasis, time slows down, and you find yourself fully immersed in the magic of a wood-fired hot tub.
 Unlike the instant gratification of an electric hot tub, the gradual warmth of our luxury wooden hot tubs invites you to slow down, unwind, and savor the moment.

 Do you know how to build a fire?
 Then you know how to light an cedar hot tub.
 First, ensure that your hot tub is filled with water to the desired level before you start the heating process.
 To light the stove, start by placing kindling at the bottom, followed by larger pieces of wood crisscrossed on top.
 Use matches or a lighter to ignite the kindling, and carefully tend to the fire as needed to maintain a steady burn.
 Continue to add wood every 20 minutes or so, then once you are getting close to the desired temperature, stop adding wood and close the air supply.
-Want to learn more about how wood-burning hot tubs work?
-Click here.
+Learn more in our article: How does a wood fired hot tub work

 The time it takes to heat a wood-fired hot tub can vary depending on factors such as the size of the tub (we have three different sizes of AlumiTubs: two-person, five-person, and eight-person), the ambient temperature, and the type of wood used.
 The Small AlumiTub takes 90 minutes to heat, and about an hour more for both the Standard and Large.
 We like to heat it to 102-104 degrees Celsius.
 AlumiTubs wood-fired hot tubs will also retain heat with just an armful of wood a day, so the challenge isn't achieving a hot soak—but rather, keeping it from getting too hot.